 This perfect construct of verbiage starts innocuously enough.
 “There are many threads and scratches.”
 I understand that, mostly, though the word “threads” hints at trouble to come.
 Then, we reach the end of the sentence “accompanying aged fatigue and use.”
 This is where we begin to see the true existential examination that was no doubt the entire aim of the author.

 Next, we hear of the body and its durability.
 It has a “wind body” which at some point “felt the mighty warriors.”
 Who are these mighty warriors?
 From where did they originate?
 Were they victorious, or were they vanquished perhaps by automatic film advance and a pair of AA batteries?
-These questions remain enigmatically unaddressed.
+These questions remain enigmatically unanswered.

 The next line of the stanza, “For those who like vintage style it is recommended.”
 This is straightforward; a simple phrase that makes sense.
-It’s not until we read the next line of the poem that we realize that this easily understood line exists only to lull us into a sense of the familiar, so that the author can forcibly yank us back to his or her own vision of reality.
+It’s not until we read the next line of the poem that we realize that this easily understood line exists only to lull us into a sense of the familiar, so that the author can forcibly yank us back to his or her twisted reality.

 “Rust floats on the Leica-specific surface of this age.”

 Was a more profound sequence of words ever strung together?
 The surface of this age.
 Rust floats upon it.
 My god.
-It’s true.
+It’s all true.

 Finally, we are left with a striking reflection on the nature of life.
 “It has become a good spice” signifies that the age, though as previously shown does float with rust, is indeed good at its core.
 This goodness “combined with a feeling of stinking,” shows the author’s nuanced understanding that life, while inherently joyful, also stinks.